microsoft/FluidFramework/docs/content/start/property-binder/property-binder-runtime-representation.md

 the *DataBinder* will call this function, and internally forget the instance of the runtime representation.
 This gives the definer of the runtime representation a chance to clean up any related data structures.
-Note, however, that there is no guarantee that the runtime representation isn’t still being used in another part of the application (e.g., in a THREE scene).
+Note, however, that there is no guarantee that the runtime representation isn't still being used in another part of the application (e.g., in a THREE scene).
 This is the responsibility of the hosting application to maintain.

 ### Creation and Fetching

 Once a runtime representation has been defined for a given *Property* type, it can be fetched using the [dataBinder.getRepresentation()]({{< ref "docs/apis/property-binder/databinder#property-binder-databinder-getrepresentation-Method" >}}) function.

 The creation of runtime representations is lazy, i.e., the runtime